bwolfson978/maps-and-views/README.md

 GitHub Details
 ---

-- Fork the [GitHub Repository](https://github.com/cs582-18s/04-MapsAndViews).
+- Fork the GitHub Repository.
 You now have a copy associated with your username.
 - Make changes to index.html to fulfill the project requirements.
 - Make sure your "master" branch matches your "gh-pages" branch.
 See the GitHub Guides referenced above if you need help.
-- Edit the README.md with a link to your gh-pages site: http://YourUsernameGoesHere.github.io/04-MapsAndViews/index.html
+- Edit the README.md with a link to your gh-pages site, for example http://YourUsernameGoesHere.github.io/04-MapsAndViews/index.html
 - To submit, make a [Pull Request](https://help.github.com/articles/using-pull-requests/) on the original repository.

-Grading
----

-Grades on a 120 point scale 80 points will be graded for functionality: the program does what the assignment requests.
-20 points will be based on documentation in the README.

-I will use Google Chrome to view submissions.
-Be sure to test your code there.

-Total -- 120

-(0 will be assigned if the code won't run.)

-80 -- Dataset loads and visualization works with no obvious bugs or design flaws

-20 -- README

-10 -- Description of technical achievements
-10 -- Description of design achievements